akskskskkshay/odin-recipes/README.md

 Recipes Website

-Skills Required to do this project:
+User Skills:
-Basic HTML knowledge and Git and Github basics! and working with files from terminal!
+Basic HTML knowledge and Git and Github basics!
+Working with files from terminal!